ricardojoserf/jeringuilla/README.md

 ### Payload generation

 You can use your custom payloads or use Msfvenom.
 In case you use the HEX payload option you must delete all "\x" or similar characters.
-If you use the url option the payload must be in raw format.
+If you use the url option the payload must be in RAW format.

 Example - Create payload in HEX format using Msfvenom with: